kylermurphy/astr288p_2018/lectures/LectureWSL.md

 ### Pre 16215 build

 - Turn on *Developer Mode* for windows.
 This will give you access to the linux subsytem.
-**-> Settings -> Update and Security -> For Developers -> Developer Mode**
+**-> Settings -> Update and Security -> For Developers ->** *Developer Mode*
-- Open a command propmpt and run bash.
+- Open a command propmpt and run **bash**.
 This will download and install Ubuntu onto your system.
-A "Bsh on Ubuntu on Windows" shortcut will be added to the start menu.
+A "Bash on Ubuntu on Windows" shortcut will be added to the start menu.
 **-> Start -> "CMD"**
 ```
 bash
 ```
-- Launch Ubuntu either through the command prompt with **bash** or through the start menu short cut.
+- Launch Ubuntu either through the command prompt with **bash** or through the start menu shortcut.
-- When you first launch Ubuntu you will need to set up a UNIX username and password.
+- When you first launch Ubuntu you will need to set up a UNIX username and password. **Be sure to remember you password as you will need this to update and install new features/programs.**
-- Following the setup you can update Ubuntu to the latest distribution using
+- Following the setup you can update Ubuntu to the latest distribution using:
 ```
-apt-get update
+apt-get update  # you may need to prepend the command with sudo
+apt-get upgrade # which runs the command as 'root' or with 'adminstrative privileges'
 ```

 # THE LINUX FILE SYSTEM

-**Never edit, create, or modify files within the linux file system in WSL with a windows app**
+**Never edit, create, or modify files within the linux file system in WSL with a windows app!**

 This can lead to a corruption of data and may require you to uninstall and reinstall the linux environment.
 This is because Linux and Windows handle file permissions differently (https://blogs.msdn.microsoft.com/commandline/2016/11/17/do-not-change-linux-files-using-windows-apps-and-tools/).